cwida/public_bi_benchmark/README.md

-# Tableau benchmark
+# BI benchmark
-A set of scripts to download, process, load and run the Tableau Benchmark data and queries on MonetDB.
+A set of scripts to download, process, load and run the BI Benchmark data and queries on MonetDB.

 ### Scripts
 **0-get-raw-dataset.sh** \<destination-dir>\